Professional turning has become more accessible throughout the years.

 This model's distinguishable feature is the 14 inches between centers and the 8.5-inch swing over the bed; it is one of the most enjoyable lathe machines you can get for woodturning.

-Moreover, the model is made of cast iron.
+Moreover, the model is made of heavy cast iron.
 This material is excellent as it holds up pretty well as time goes by.
 We're pretty happy about this machine because both the tailstock and the headstock are in alignment.

-Having to stop the motor and then adjust the belt just to increase the speed is super inconvenient.
+Having to stop the motor and then adjust the belt just to increase the rotational speed is super inconvenient.
 On the other hand, with this model, you have a modern and electronic variable speed control, which you can use to change the speed as much as needed.

 Another excellent feature of this machine is that it comes with a faceplate.
 The faceplate comes in handy if you want to get into bowl turning and need to remove the tailstock.